Saracen (comics): Vampire

 Saracen is a member of the Ancient, a group of vampires who are considered some of the oldest known blood suckers in existence.
 He hid underneath the Vatican for many years before he was awoken to summon the Reaper demon.
-He has successfully survived to the modern era.
-Therefore, he is considered a member of the group of extremely long-lived vampires known as the Ancients, along with Nosferatu, Verdelet, Boy, Maracen, and Lamia.

 Other versions

-Exiles

 Saracen's counterpart on Earth-1009 is a superhero and a member of the Royal Avengers.
-He and his teammates, Iron Lord and American Boy, attempt to arrest their world's version of Rogue, but she is saved by the Exiles member Morph.
+He and his teammates, Iron Lord and American Boy, attempt to arrest Rogue, but she is saved by the Exiles member Morph.

 In other media

-A variation of the vampiric Saracen appears in the Disney+ / Marvel Cinematic Universe series She-Hulk: Attorney at Law (2022) episode "The Retreat", portrayed by Terrence Clowe.
-This version is a self-proclaimed vampire and member of Emil Blonsky's spiritual retreat called Summer Twilight.
+The vampiric Saracen appears in the She-Hulk: Attorney at Law episode "The Retreat", portrayed by Terrence Clowe.
+This version is a self-proclaimed vampire and member of Emil Blonsky's spiritual retreat, Summer Twilight.